ulrichoke/k8s/README.md

 Refer to _coredns and kubelet-config-1.XX_ configmap objects to make change to the coredns component.

-- Name of the service created for accessing CoreDNS (default is kube-dns:
+- Name of the service created for accessing CoreDNS (default is kube-dns):
 ```
 $ kubectl get service -n kube-system
 ```